oracle-livelabs/spatial-graph/adb-graph/graph-vectors/import-notebook/import-notebook-sandbox.md

 ## Introduction

 Notebooks enable you to execute code and to work interactively with long workflows.
 You can analyze and visualize graph results using a notebook.
-In this lab we will be importing the AUTO_GRAPH notebook.
+In this lab, we will be importing the AUTO_GRAPH notebook.

 Estimated Time: 15 minutes.